mrkaleArduinoLib/gbj_twowire/README.md

 #### Parameters
 <a id="prm_busClock"></a>
-- **clockSpeed**: Two-wire bus clock frequency in Hertz.
+- **clockSpeed**: Initial two-wire bus clock frequency in Hertz.
 If the clock is not from enumeration, it fallbacks to 100 kHz.
   - *Valid values*: gbj\_twowire::CLOCK\_100KHZ, gbj\_twowire::CLOCK\_400KHZ
   - *Default value*: gbj\_twowire::CLOCK\_100KHZ